metaborg/spoofax-pie/docs/guide/eclipse_lwb/troubleshooting.md

 Please [report this as a bug](../report_a_bug.md).
 Try to work around the problem first by [cleaning the language project](#clean_project) or by [deleting on-disk cache and restarting Eclipse](#clean_cache)

+### Many duplicate definition errors/other weird errors

+If there are many errors about duplicate definitions, things already being defined, or other weird errors, see if there is a `bin` directory in your language project.
+If so, delete the `bin` directory and rebuild the project.

 ## Workarounds

 ### Cleaning the language project {: #clean_project }